How to Calm Your Anxious Child

 Do I have an anxious child?

 Parents today are overwhelmed with worry.
-One worry a lot of my clients share with me is how anxious their child is.
+One worry a lot of my clients tell me they have is how anxious their child is.
 Almost all of these clients are seriously considering seeking professional help (i.e. medication) for their child’s anxiety problems.

 As a certified parent coach, former teacher, and seasoned mom, I help moms respond to their anxious child; even if their child has an anxiety disorder.